 "Great bike shop!
 The service was timely, dudes were chill, and they did a great job on my trucker.
 She's hasn't ridden this well in years.
 Thank you!"

-What is a Heritage Bike?
+What is a Vintage and Heritage Bike?

 We define a heritage bike as a bicycle manufactured according to the classic design and production methods.
 In a world filled with the latest technology and the lightest weight bikes ever made, heritage bikes represent a return to the old days where bikes were still made to last several lifetimes.
 The heritage bikes we carry and also restore is one facet of Mellow Velo we take immense pride in.
 There are few things in life more satisfying than riding a heritage bike that has more personality than 1000 carbon competition bikes put together.

-Heritage bicycles are generally found with three types of frame materials, Columbus Spirit steel tubing, traditional steel tubing, and also titanium.
+Heritage and Vintage bicycles are generally found with three types of frame materials, Columbus Spirit steel tubing, traditional steel tubing, and also titanium.
 Most European heritage cycles are going to be found in a steel variant whereas American heritage cycles can be found with steel tubing and also titanium.
 Titanium frames are actually an American tradition and continues to be a staple of American craftsmanship to the modern day.

 The main defining factor of a heritage bike is that they are produced by hand with quality materials.
 The production methods are the same as they were 100 years ago and the craftsmen take great pride in keeping the legacy of handmade cycles going.
 Space age materials, CNC machining, and featherweight components are not a priority for heritage bikes.
 Instead they tend to opt for handmade and boutique components, source items from small specialty businesses, opt for labor done by a local bike shop, and have the names of everyone who helped put the bike together.